Eurovision Song Contest 2017: Broadcasts

 Most countries sent commentators to Kyiv or commentated from their own country, in order to add insight to the participants and, if necessary, the provision of voting information.
 The EBU announced on 9 May, that all three shows would also be streamed live via YouTube.

 It was reported by the EBU that the contest was viewed by a worldwide television audience of approximately 182 million viewers, which was 22 million less than the 2016 record which was viewed by 204 million.
 The EBU stated that this decrease in viewing figures was likely a result of the withdrawal of Russia and its decision not to broadcast any of the three shows.

-Incidents
+Incidents and controversies

-Organising team shakeup

-In December 2016, Grytsak was appointed as a new head of the organising committee.
-In February 2017, 21 team members resigned claiming that the new appointment effectively stopped the work for two months.